Song–Tibet relations: History

 The Song dynasty had long been carrying out the policy of "farming in the frontier region to supply the army" in the south part of Gansu Province, Hexi corridor, eastern Qinghai Province and northwest Sichuan Province that had been controlled by Tibet since the 11th century defense against the attack from Western Xia, as well as improving its self-protecting power.
 Song had also exported weapons like bows and arrows to Tibetan tribes living in the Hexi corridor and recruited Tibetan archers into the militia system for mutual defense against the assaults of Western Xia.
 The General Wang Shao, greatly exploited the land of Linxia and Lintao in Gansu province, recruiting up to 300 thousand Tibetans to do the ploughing.
 The renowned "Tea and Horse market" through the Tea Horse Road was also promoted in some special markets opened by Song in regions of Yaan in Sichuan province, Linxia in Gansu province and Shanxi province, inaugurating the fixed trade of horse and tea that lasted for hundreds of years.

-Both the Song dynasty and Tibet were conquered by the Mongol Empire in the 13th century.
-They were incorporated into the Yuan dynasty founded by Kublai Khan.
+Both Song China and Tibetan regimes were conquered by the Mongol Empire in the 13th century.
+Their territories were incorporated into the Yuan dynasty founded by Kublai Khan.